Roger-de-Paula/remote-battery-control-system/readme.md

 ### Running Examples

-The Python examples in `cloud/` and `device/` are illustrative only.
-They demonstrate:
+The Python examples in `cloud/` and `device/` demonstrate:
 - Topic naming conventions
 - Message serialization
 - Basic MQTT patterns
 - Error handling approaches

-**Note**: These scripts are not meant to be executed in production.
-They lack proper error handling, configuration management, and security measures required for real deployments.

 ## What This Repository Is Not

-- ❌ A production-ready codebase
+- ❌ Production-ready codebase
-- ❌ A complete implementation
+- ❌ Complete implementation
-- ❌ A deployment guide
+- ❌ Deployment guide
-- ❌ A testing framework

 ## What This Repository Is

-- ✅ An architectural reference
+- ✅ Architectural reference
-- ✅ A schema definition
+- ✅ Schema definitions
-- ✅ An illustration of component boundaries
+- ✅ Component boundary illustration
-- ✅ A communication flow example
+- ✅ Communication flow example
-- ✅ A design discussion tool

 ## Related Documentation